aws-samples/aws-comparing-algorithms-performance-mlops-cdk/README.md

 ---
 ## Setup

-In order to have the environment setup in your AWS account, you need first to fulfil all prerequisites required for cdk installtion following this [link](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_prerequisites).
+In order to have the environment setup in your AWS account, you need first to fulfil all prerequisites required for cdk installation following this [link](https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_prerequisites).

 You can confirm that the cdk is working fine using the below command